Last Updated: March 04, 2021

 Which university has an affordable master's degree?

 Consistently ranked in the top ten of the UN's Human Development Index, Canada has one of the highest living standards in the world.
-The nation realize the importance of good and higher education, and which is why, Canada's public education is sponsored by provincial, federal as well as the local governments.
-Thus, it also witness one of the topmost enrollment rates in post secondary to Masters Degree.
+The nation realizes the importance of good higher education, and which is why, Canada's public education is sponsored by provincial, federal as well as local governments.
+Thus, it also witnesses one of the topmost enrollment rates in post-secondary to Masters Degree.